henrik7264/PY_Actors/README.md

 ```

 ## Using the ReSyAct library in your own project.
 OK, now to the more fun part of using the ReSyAct library.
-The following sections will describe messages, how to create actors, schedulers, timers and statemachies.
+The following sections describe messages, actors, schedulers, timers and statemachies.
+As the library expands new features will be added.

 ### Messages (Python)
 Messages is one of the most impotrant concepts of the ReSyAct library.
 A message is simply a class!